wlg1/wlg1.github.io/notion/expms/Experimental Records/Editing Entangled Unethical Behavior/Brainstorm- overall plan.md

     - Does the model “label” the man and the glass as the same? do they have similar measures when projected onto the labeling vector?

+- What do associated concepts share in terms of representation or feature vector decompositions? (eg. knife with danger, or bathtub + toaster with danger)

 ---

 Out of scope: (use this for second paper)